Lydia02/web-scraping/README.md

 # alu-web-scraping
-#This projects aims to test the understanding of web scraping and use of some other librarier
+#This projects aims to test the understanding of web scraping and use of some other libraries